SegaraRai/mcp-server-librarian/examples/docs/daisyui/components/accordion.md

 ---
-tags: ["daisyui", "components", "accordion", "collapse"]
+tags: ["daisyui", "components", "accordion", "collapse", "radio-input"]
 source: "https://daisyui.com/llms.txt"
 ---

-## daisyUI 5 components

 ### accordion
 Accordion is used for showing and hiding content but only one item can stay open at a time